 I am primarily an oil painter, with watercolor and acrylic as a second choice of mediums.
 My style varies from abstract and landscapes, floral to a linear geometric form.
 My second choice of medium is photography, both black and white and colour.
-Lately under the influence of my studio mates and other artist friends have delved into the realm of installation art, printmaking and 3D sculpture.
+Under the influence of my studio mates and other artist friends I have also delved into the realm of installation art, printmaking and 3D sculpture.

-Member of The Federation of Canadian Artists (Active Status) – Vancouver, B.C.
+Past Member of The Federation of Canadian Artists – Vancouver, B.C.

-Exhibitions at CASA Gallery, Lethbridge AB, Bowman Arts Centre, Lethbridge AB, SAAG - Southern Alberta Art Gallery (Group Show) Lethbridge AB, Federation of Canadian Artists Gallery, Vancouver BC, Yates Centre Gallery, Lethbridge AB, the student gallery at The University of Lethbridge, The Helen Christou gallery, U of L, the Frank Art Gallery, Frank Alberta.
+Exhibitions at CASA Gallery, Lethbridge AB, Bowman Arts Centre, Lethbridge AB, SAAG - Southern Alberta Art Gallery (Group Show) Lethbridge AB, Federation of Canadian Artists Gallery, Vancouver BC, Yates Centre Gallery, Lethbridge AB, the student gallery at The University of Lethbridge, The Helen Christou gallery, U of L, the Crowsnest Pass Public Art Gallery, Frank Alberta.

 My studio space at McNally School - McNally Artists Studios